cnloh/notes/DGX-download-needed-debs-4-EXA-client-offline-install.md

 6) Exit
 6
 ```
-13) Fortunately there are no other packages dependency being flagged out and EXA client software installaton completed successfully.
+13) Fortunately there are no other packages dependency being flagged out and EXA client software installation completed successfully.
 If there are further packages being flagged out, loop back step (9) to (12) repeatedly until installation can go through completely.
 14) Now we have ```/tmp/ddn-extra-debs-dgxos702-EXA633-2025061300``` containing all the additional deb packages required for EXA client offline install specifically to the version of DGX image to be deployed with.
 15) **Hint.
 Add "sshpass" package to the download list.
 FIO perf script will look for this command during performance validation.
 ```